-- B. Excessive tardiness - 3.
-Behavior: - A. Students report directly to Alternative Detention at 2:20 p.m. - B. Students must bring academic, related or shop work and materials. - 4.
+- 3. Behavior: - A. Students report directly to Alternative Detention at 2:20 p.m. - B. Students must bring academic, related or shop work and materials. - 4.
 Infractions or Penalties: - A. Failure to report for Alternative Detention may result in a parent-teacher conference the following day.